 Convergence of clinical and machine intelligence

 At first the endless potential of this innovation misleads us into thinking that the true potential of AI has now been realized, we have generated entirely new data, enriched it, and now all that’s left is to mine it for insights.
 But, the reality is that it would most likely take years before even the most sophisticated AI found valid and novel insights that would be directly applicable to unmet needs in healthcare.
 Furthermore, with so many potential biomarkers, discoveries, and patterns there are just as many opportunities for false correlations and errors.
+Which is why AI must be guided by clinical expertise, not in an effort to mimic the expert, but rather, to combine both forms of intelligence in pursuit of innovation.
+Only clinical experts can give AI a starting point, validate the results, unravel the underlying cause of patterns, and translate the discoveries into medical practice.
+In this way, AI starts at the pinnacle of medical knowledge and builds from there.
+In 2010, Professor Hoskuldsson partnered with Professor Henrik Verder, a world renowned clinician and medical innovator in the field of paediatrics.

 “Combining our experience, we developed and patented the world’s first Clinical AI Platform.
 We then set its first task: detect and measure the ratio of two key respiratory biomarkers in the biochemical signature of premature babies minutes after birth.
 We chose this unmet need because it was an area where I was very experienced, and it also gave us a unique opportunity to generate data from the very first moments of life” explains Professor Verder.